-- Duplicate Payments: Duplicate payments made to vendors.
+- 1. Duplicate Payments: Duplicate payments made to vendors.
 This CAAT is performed monthly. - 2.
 Employee Vendor Match: Employees that bought goods or issued contracts to themselves or a related vendor.
-This CAAT is currently performed quarterly. - OC Working Retiree/Extra Help Hours: County retirees working as extra help in excess of mandated hour limits of 960 or 720 hours for FY 09-10.
+This CAAT is currently performed quarterly. - 3.
+OC Working Retiree/Extra Help Hours: County retirees working as extra help in excess of mandated hour limits of 960 or 720 hours for FY 09-10.
 The mandated limits required by Government Code Sections 31680.6 and 31641.04 are per fiscal year and this CAAT is performed monthly and annually. - 4.
 Payroll Direct Deposits: Multiple employee paychecks directly deposited to the same bank account which could be an indicator of inappropriate payments.
-This CAAT is performed monthly. - Employee Delinquent Receivables: Delinquent amounts owed by employees to determine whether opportunities exist to improve the timely collection of amounts owed.
-This is a new routine and its ongoing merits will be evaluated upon completion.
+This CAAT is performed monthly. - 5.
+Employee Delinquent Receivables: Delinquent amounts owed by employees to determine whether opportunities exist to improve the timely collection of amounts owed.